axibase/atsd/installation/aws-emr-s3.md

   && grep atsd/atsd/conf/server.properties -e "coprocessors.jar"
 ```

-If installing ATSD on HMaster node where ports might be taken, replace the default ATSD port numbers to 9081, 9082, 9084, 9088, 9443, respectively.
+If installing ATSD on an HMaster node where ports are potentially already in use, redefine default ATSD port numbers to `9081`, `9082`, `9084`, `9088`, and `9443`, respectively.

 ```bash
 sed -i 's/=.*80/=90/g; s/=.*8443/=9443/g' atsd/atsd/conf/server.properties \